Biobased Chemical Manufacturer

 Batch Process System Redesign

 In this project, our team designed multiple viable alternatives to an existing batch process in one of our chemical manufacturing clients’ plants.
-Our design eliminated multiple unreliable components of the process and gave the client confidence in the new technology and equipment’s ability to withstand unexpected crises.

 This major biobased chemical manufacturer is a leading global producer of high-performance chemical materials.
 The company impacts a wide range of markets across 70 countries worldwide.